opensvc/docs.opensvc.com/source/howto.nfsha.rst

 OpenSVC HA setup
 ================

-Create a HA service, using the :ref:`howto.ha` howto.
+Create a HA service, using the :ref:`howto.getting.started` howto.

 Make sure the ``<OSVCETC>/nfssvc.d`` symlink points to a directory hosted on a shared filesystem, handled by the nfssvc OpenSVC service.
 This howto uses ``/nfssvc`` as the root service shared filesystem.